maahi-wayy/Chrome-it/README.md

 # Chrome-it

-A way of enhancing the experience with chrome.
+A way of using the chrome in better way with some more assisstant like features.